 - DNS round robin - The request is sent to a DNS hostname that is configured to with multiple IP addresses, rotating through until a connection is made.

 Though optional, you can add one or more certificate authorities (CAs) to validate user certificates with SSL/TLS.
 Connecting via SSL/TLS ensures that the identity of the LDAP server is authenticated before Elastic Cloud Enterprise transmits the user credentials and that the contents of the connection are encrypted.
+If the LDAP server also requires a client certificate for authentication then you will need to additionally include the client private key in the bundle for proof of identity.

 The bundle should be a ZIP file containing a single